lucianogrippa/SpringMvcRestApiDemo/README.md

 - **wildfly** service is [jboss wildfly 19.1.0.Final server](https://wildfly.org) running using [open-jdk](https://openjdk.java.net) 11 .
   it has 4 volumes mounted on following directories:
   - [standalone/configuration/webapp](/docker/wildfly/standalone/configuration/webapps)
-    where is placed properties file for application
+    where is placed properties file for application .
   - [standalone/deployments](/docker/wildfly/standalone/deployments)
-    where is placed the compiled application file **SpringRestApiDemo.war**
+    where is placed the compiled application file **SpringRestApiDemo.war**.
   - [standalone/log](/docker/wildfly/standalone/log)
-    where are placed server log and application log
+    where are placed server log and application log files.
   - [standalone/lib](/docker/wildfly/standalone/lib)
     where can be placed libraries for application dependencies.

-  jboss wildfly use standalone.xml configuration file where is setting up a datasource required by our simple application.<br />
+  The connection with database is performed with datasource and mysql connector module configured on standalone.xml file.
-  The wildfly service is provided at localhost:8080
+  The wildfly service is provided at localhost:8080.<br />

 - **appdb** is [Mysql 5.7 server image](https://hub.docker.com/_/mysql) where founding schema "restapidemo".
-  The schema dump sql file is located on this file [dump.sql](/docker/mysql/dump.sql) The appdb service is provided at localhost: 3306, password and user can be setted in [docker-compose.yml](/docker/docker-compose.yml) file.
+  The schema is created from [mysql/dump.sql](/docker/mysql/dump.sql) file.
+  The appdb service is provided at localhost: 3306, all connection parameters can be set up on [docker-compose.yml](/docker/docker-compose.yml) file.<br />

 - **phpmyadmin** is simple web server php with phpmyadmin installed and ready to use.
   Can be useful for explore or manage database server.
-  The phpmyadmin service is provided at localhost:8883
+The phpmyadmin service is provided at localhost:8883.<br />

 ### Database Structure